 We were incorporated in December 2003 and commenced investment operations in September 2004.
 We are subject to all of the business risks and uncertainties associated with any new business enterprise, including the risk that we will not achieve our investment objective and that the value of our common stock could decline substantially.
-We have limited operating history as a business development company and as a RIC.
+We have a limited operating history as a business development company.
 As a result, we have limited operating results under these regulatory frameworks that can demonstrate to you either their effect on the business or our ability to manage the business within these frameworks.
-See "Regulation" and "Certain United States Federal Income Tax Considerations."
 If we fail to maintain our status as a business development company or fail to qualify as a RIC, our operating flexibility and results of operations would be significantly affected.